Linotype machine: History

 In 1876, a German clock maker, Ottmar Mergenthaler, who had emigrated to the United States in 1872, was approached by James O. Clephane and his associate Charles T. Moore, who sought a quicker way of publishing legal briefs.
 By 1884, he conceived the idea of assembling metallic letter molds, called matrices, and casting molten metal into them, all within a single machine.
 His first attempt proved the idea feasible and a new company was formed.
 Improving his invention, Mergenthaler further developed his idea of an independent matrix machine.
 In July, 1886, the first commercially used Linotype was installed in the printing office of the New York Tribune.
 Here, it was immediately used on the daily paper and a large book.
 The book, the first ever composed with the new Linotype method, was titled The Tribune Book of Open-Air Sports.

-Initially, the Mergenthaler Linotype Company was the only company (led by Ottmar Mergenthaler and eventually also James O. Clephane) producing linecasting machines, but in time, other companies would begin manufacturing similar machines.
-The Intertype Company produced the Intertype, a machine closely resembling the Linotype, using the same matrices as the Linotype, which started production around 1914.
-Where Mergenthaler prided themselves on intricately formed cast-iron parts on their machine, Intertype machined many of their similar parts from steel and aluminum.
+Initially, the Mergenthaler Linotype Company (led by Ottmar Mergenthaler and eventually also James O. Clephane) held the patents producing linecasting machines.
+This created an environment in which only Linotype could produce new machines.
+A patent war with the Typograph from R. Rogers, invented around the same time, started soon. but several companies (including Linotype itself) bought old machines and made improved versions of it.
+After the patents expired, other companies would begin manufacturing similar machines: The Intertype Company started producing its own Intertypes around 1914, a machine closely resembling the Linotype and using the same matrices as the Linotype.